 Section 16(a) of the Exchange Act requires our executive officers and directors to file reports of ownership and changes in ownership of our common stock with the SEC.
 Executive officers and directors are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.

-Based solely upon a review of Forms 3, 4 and 5 delivered to the Securities and Exchange Commission ("Commission") during fiscal year 2002, all current directors and officers of the Company timely filed all required reports pursuant to Section 16(a) of the Securities Exchange Act of 1934, except Yeheskel Manea, Haim Yatim, and Youval Menipaz who were late filing their Form 3's, which each reported one transaction.
+Based solely upon a review of Forms 3, 4 and 5 delivered to the Securities and Exchange Commission ("Commission") during fiscal year 2004, all current directors and officers of the Company timely filed all required reports pursuant to Section 16(a) of the Securities Exchange Act of 1934.